datagrok/opinions/README.md

 1. an open specification for opinion exchange, and
 2. (a) software reference implementation(s) which conform to that specification

-We aim to create an open specification suitable for acceptance as an [IETF Internet-Draft][] and eventual publication as an [Internet RFC][].
+I aim to create an open specification suitable for acceptance as an [IETF Internet-Draft][] and eventual publication as an [Internet RFC][].

 ## Versions